Although web design best practices change on a regular basis, there are three sections that remain constant on every good website:

 Now, your website footer is a place to display important information that would otherwise clutter up the rest of your website, and a place to repeat important information.
 Optimizing your website footer design can actually lead to increases in conversions and revenue, so don’t neglect it.

-What are the most important elements of website footer design for your company?
+What are the most important elements of the website footer design for your company?
 Tweet at @icons_8, and we’ll share the best insights!

 About the Author